Katharine McPhee Spotted Without Engagement Ring During ‘Broadway In The Park’ Rehearsal

-Katharine McPhee was spotted at a ‘Broadway In The Park’ rehearsal on Thursday, but any fans who may have been hoping for a glimpse of her engagement ring were in for a big disappointment.
+Katharine McPhee was spotted at a “Broadway In The Park” rehearsal on Thursday, but any fans who may have been hoping for a glimpse of her engagement ring were in for a big disappointment.
 People Magazine published a photo of the actress/singer on their website and the ring finger on her left hand is bare.

 McPhee, 34, is currently engaged to music producer, David Foster, 68.
 Foster has been married four times before.
 His most high-profile marriage was to Yolanda Hadid of The Real Housewives of Beverly Hills.
 Foster and Hadid’s divorce was finalized in May, per a report by Entertainment Tonight.

 But maybe fifth time’s the charm.
-He recently spoke openly about his engagement to McPhee in an interview with Access Live and said that they are taking all the attention aroung their relationship in stride.
+He recently spoke openly about his engagement to McPhee in an interview with Access Live and said that they are taking all the attention around their relationship in stride.

-“We’re all happy,” said Foster, 68.
+“We’re all happy,” said Foster.
 “And you know, for some reason, the two of us, one plus one makes four instead of two.
 So it seems like it’s interesting news to people, so we’re just gonna roll with it.”

 During the interview, Foster also confirmed that he first met McPhee during her season of American Idol back in 2006.
-He revealed that during their first meeting he told her that she had a “bright future” ahead of her.
-Little did either of them know that the future would include an engagement to each other.
+He revealed that during their first meeting, he told her that she had a “bright future” ahead of her.
+Little did either of them know that the future would include an engagement with each other.

-McPhee who stars on CBS’ recently canceled action-drama, Scorpion took to Instagram to let fans know that he proposed to her “under the stars” on a mountain in Italy.
-Apparently, during the proposal he made a joke that he could ask her to marry him or throw her off the cliff.
+McPhee who stars on CBS’ recently canceled action-drama, Scorpion, took to Instagram to let fans know that he proposed to her “under the stars” on a mountain in Italy.
+Apparently, during the proposal, he made a joke that he could ask her to marry him or throw her off the cliff.

 Even before their engagement, McPhee was open about her admiration for her current fiance.